sansoune/MyOs/README.md

 # myOS
-I'm trying to learn how to create an os form scratch using assembly
+I'm trying to learn how to create an os form scratch using assembly langue